IIIF/website/source/event/conference_guidelines.md

  * Provided laptop at the front of the room
  * Projector with a large screen
  * Support for presenters to use their own laptops
+ * Large rooms will require handheld microphones for attendees to ask presenters questions

 Speakers to transmit audio will also be required for the showcase and plenary sessions and by arrangement for some parallel sessions.